mewa/mewa.github.io/content/posts/2018-12-20-abandon-relations-no-silver-bullet.md

 As if the topic wasn't heated enough it was titled *Bye bye Mongo, Hello Postgres*, which immediately attracted attention of all the relational folks out there naysaying NoSQL solutions.
 It reminded me some points of a conversation I had several days ago with a couple Oracle zealots.
 Don't get me wrong, Mongo has its flaws -- but on the other hand so does any other solution *including* RDBMSs.
 However, there are people that strongly believe that not only are they the appropriate solution, but also the *single* solution to all problems humanity has ever had (in terms of software engineering).
 Including writing all your business logic as stored procedures[^1].
 Including serving web pages[^2].
 Including Bitcoin mining[^3].
 Well, everything.

 Have you ever heard the term *jack of all trades*?
-Let's face the truth, **relational databases are not a silver bullet**.
+But *master of none*!
+Let's face the truth, **relational databases are not always a silver bullet**.

 I'm going to support my claim (or a bold statement, if you will -- pun intended) in a moment but first let's stop and think what is the current state of affairs.
 Ever since the relational boom a couple decades ago, people have started putting everything in relational databases -- and without questioning it.
 If you want to store an image and associate it with some data (say it's a user's avatar), what does make more *sense*: to put it together with user data into the database *or* rather save it as a file share and just save a pointer to it?
 Because both are definitely possible.